Helen Blair Barlett: Work

 Barlett was a geologist who was interested in spark plugs, and contributed greatly to the motor vehicle world.
 Beginning in the 1930s, Helen Barlett began to make monumental strides for women within the automotive industry, being the first to invent insulating materials for spark plugs using alumina ceramics.
 When spark plug insulators were first invented, they were made of porcelain (stacked layers of mica) and molded on a potter's wheel, and thus, were prone to break easily.
 As a result of the high heats created through the combustion reactions and ignition of fuels, the spark plug which resides in the combustion chamber of an automotive vehicle is bound to experience wear from the elements and constant and repetitive heat.
 It was discovered that leaded petrol left lead deposits on the initial mica insulators, which negatively impacted the efficiency of the vehicles engines when the spark plug and its insulator were left unmaintained.

 Noticing this inefficiency in the previous insulators, Dr. Barlett used her previous knowledge in mineralogy and petrology, as well as the knowledge gained through experience working for AC Spark Plug (General Motors), to introduce a ceramic spark plug insulator made of material which would last longer as a result of its higher heat resistance and would require less maintenance overall.
 By encasing the spark plugs, she had made possible for them to become quite durable.
 Prior to the design changes, spark plugs would get covered in byproducts spewed by the engine and had to be manually cleaned every 70 to 150 kilometers for the vehicle to function effectively.
 Alumina insulator material allows plugs to handle high heat and voltage within the spark plug, enabling vehicles to operate in a more clean and, in turn, more efficient manner.
 Her essential work on spark plugs improved the overall capabilities of motor vehicles.
 In fact, Helen’s patented alumina spark plug insulators are so effective and efficient that they are still used in many present day automotive vehicles.
-In fact, Helen’s patented alumina spark plug insulators are so effective and efficient that they are still used in many present day automotive vehicles.
 She has been credited to have discovered that high alumina metals, containing approximately 0.35 percent lithium oxide precipitated zeta alumina, and over the course of her career, gained 7 patents in connection with her work (4 of which regarded the spark plug insulator).

-“X‐RAY AND MICROSCOPIC STUDIES OF SILICATE MELTS CONTAINING ZrO21” (1931)
+“X‐ray and microscopic studies of silicate melts containing ZrO2” (1931)

 In one of her first publications (November 1931), she examined Silicate melts containing ZrO2 using an X‐ray and microscope to find the form of crystallization of the zirconium compounds under different conditions of temperature and composition.
 The effect of certain fluxes on these compounds was also examined.